 A lot of people are reading too deeply into labels.
 “Mixologist” and “bartender” have become emotional triggers because of the assumptions attached to them — not their meanings.

 Say “mixologist,” and some picture someone too slow, too serious, or too self-important to talk to guests.

-Say “bartender,” and others picture someone who’s fast, funny, but not necessarily refined in craft.
+Both are lazy stereotypes.
 The truth is, people project their experiences onto these titles.
 If someone once worked with a pretentious “mixologist,” that label becomes poisoned in their mind.
 If another worked with a jaded, careless “bartender,” they’ll see that word differently too.

 But a title doesn’t make someone great or terrible at their job — their behavior does.
 Hospitality doesn’t vanish when you start clarifying cocktails; it vanishes when you forget why you’re behind the bar in the first place.